| It

 "impossible" situations in people's

+lives.
 1. The carte blanche miracle.

 This is where Christ solves a problem